 Rise and Decline (Big Cycle)

-The description, in broad strokes, of the major phases of development of a socioeconomic system.
-At the topmost level we can identify phases of growth and decline (The Big Cycle).
-As a simplistic summary, during the growth phase wealth increases because the economy is growing (without resorting to gimmicks) and along with this the overall standard of living increases.
+The description, in broad strokes, of the major phases of development of a socioeconomic system, with such systems being understood as analogous to biological systems.
+As such, we can identify top-level phases of growth and decline (see The Big Cycle).
+As a simplistic summary, during the growth phase wealth increases because the economy is growing, without resorting to gimmicks, and along with this the overall standard of living increases.
+People get used to the “good times” and begin to take it for granted and also begin to take on more debt to help the continuance of this state of affairs (given the expectation they shouldn’t have trouble paying it off).
+This is actually a kind of mid phase: The Top.
 In a declining phase, debt levels rise to unsustainable levels and social tensions develop over dwindling opportunity and, at least in some groups, a stalling or even decline in the standard of living.
-The declining phase could include attempts to portray the illusion of growth and a healthy economy, along with massive debt accumulation, so-called money printing, and a major gap in wealth (and power) as we now see in the US.
+The declining phase could include attempts to project the illusion of growth and a healthy economy, accompanied by massive debt accumulation, so-called money printing, and a major gap in wealth (and power) as we now see in the US.

-A current take on this theme is captured by Ray Dalio, with his writings on The Big Cycle (a term found in his works) and analyses of past empires (Dutch and British) in terms of what led to their growth and then to their decline/downfall.
+A current take on this theme is captured by Ray Dalio, with his writings on The Big Cycle (a term found in his works and which I am using as an organizing theme) and analyses of past empires (in particular Dutch and British) in terms of what led to their growth and then to their decline/downfall.
 He also is not shy in his view of the American empire.

 Although the basic idea appears to be simplistic and even trivial, it is given prominent treatment here since the idea appears to be foreign to many Americans.
-In more elite MSM commentary it is roughly dismissed.
-But… the signs are there; briefly: large and accelerating deficit spending, overall increasing reliance on debt as well as resorting to a lot of money printing, widening wealth inequality, social fragmentation and a high level of political polarization that has led to paralysis.
+In more elite MSM commentary it is roughly dismissed (what the hell are you talking about, we are the greatest nation on earth, etc etc).
+But… the signs are in plain sight; briefly: large and accelerating deficit spending, overall increasing reliance on debt as well as resorting to a lot of money printing, widening wealth inequality, social fragmentation and a high level of political polarization that has led to paralysis (and even violence).

 Mirage

 In a generalized sense a mirage is a depiction of a state of affairs that is at variance with reality.
 We think we see something that is in fact not there.
-It is basically the same thing as The Spectacle, but with emphasis on the variance.
+It is basically the same thing as The Spectacle, but with emphasis on the variance and on projecting an optimistic view our current condition.
 See The Cave.
 The Mirage embodies certain broad narratives, such as, and especially, Everything is Fine.
 In so doing it acts as a support to The System, legitimizing it.
-It also can be seen as an attempt to create a self-fulfilling prophecy – the Mirage projects a picture of our world as doing well which then influences the population to go about their lives as if this were so.
+It also can be seen as an attempt to create a self-fulfilling prophecy; the Mirage projects a picture of our world as doing well which then influences the population to go about their lives as if this were so (with an emphasis on consumption).

 Related themes: propaganda, gaslighting.